FentonMiyare/Prankstar/README.md

 - Cloud Storage: Facilitated secure file uploading, downloading, and sharing.
 - Hosting: Provided a fast and reliable platform for deploying web apps.

-### React
+### `React`

 React, a powerful JavaScript library for building user interfaces, has revolutionized my web app development process.

-- Components: Promoted code modularity, reusability, and maintainability.
+- `Components`: Promoted code modularity, reusability, and maintainability.
-- Virtual DOM: Ensured optimal UI rendering and improved performance.
+- `Virtual DOM`: Ensured optimal UI rendering and improved performance.
-- State Management: Simplified state management and data flow within components.
+- `State Management`: Simplified state management and data flow within components.
-- JSX: Enhanced code readability and enabled HTML-like code within JavaScript.
+- `JSX`: Enhanced code readability and enabled HTML-like code within JavaScript.

 ## Continued Development

 As the app evolves, I have planned the following steps:

-- TypeScript: Introduce TypeScript for better type safety, code refactoring, and collaboration within the team.
+- `TypeScript`: Introduce TypeScript for better type safety, code refactoring, and collaboration within the team.

-- Upgrade to Next.js: Improve scalability and performance by upgrading to Next.js, a powerful React framework offering server-side rendering and automatic code splitting.
+- Upgrade to `Next.js`: Improve scalability and performance by upgrading to Next.js, a powerful React framework offering server-side rendering and automatic code splitting.

 By leveraging the knowledge gained from Firebase and React, incorporating TypeScript, and upgrading to Next.js, I will continue developing the web app with a focus on code quality and optimal user experience.